Food Box FAQ

 - Speak to one of the farmers, if they’re around, and/or contact us by email or phone so we can sort out the problem.

-What variety of produce can I expect to receive in my Spring food box?
+What variety of produce can I expect to receive in my food box?

-A sample Spring food box from last year included:
+It varies by season.
+A sample spring food box from last year included:

 1 bunch radishes